PYNQ is an open-source project from Xilinx®that makes it easy to design embedded systems with Xilinx Zynq® Systems on Chips (SoCs).

 Software developers who want to take advantage of the capabilities of Zynq and programmable hardware without having to use ASIC-style design tools to design hardware.

-System architects who want an easy software interface and framework for their Zynq design.
+System architects who want an easy software interface and framework for rapid prototyping and development of their Zynq design.

 Hardware designers who want their designs to be used by the widest possible audience.